 In February 2022, amendments on the regulations concerning the ban on trading on Sundays and holidays entered into force.
-The most relevant amendment concerns a change to the ban on trading in postal outlets; while currently any store providing postal services (even incidentally) may benefit from this exemption, under the new legal status these will only be those postal outlets whose main activity is providing postal services.
-In this way, the legislator wants to eliminate the legal loophole that allowed most grocery stores to remain open on Sundays and holidays by providing minor postal services.
+The most relevant amendment concerns a change to the ban on trading in postal outlets; under this new legal status only the stores whose main activity is providing postal services may benefit from this exemption.
+In this way, the legislator eliminated the legal loophole that allowed most grocery stores to remain open on Sundays and holidays by providing minor postal services.

-In 2021 the last Sunday of January, April, June and August, two Sundays before Christmas, the Sunday preceding the first day of Easter and the Sunday on 6th of December were excluded from the general ban on Sunday trading.
+In 2022, the last Sunday of January, April, June and August, as well as two Sundays before Christmas and the Sunday preceding the first day of Easter, were excluded from the general ban on Sunday trading.

-In 2022, similar rules will apply, meaning that only the last Sunday of January, April, June and August will be not covered by the trade restrictions, unless a public holiday falls on this day (then the trading ban applies), as well as two Sundays before Christmas and the Sunday preceding the first day of Easter.
+In 2023, similar rules will apply, meaning that only the last Sunday of January, April, June and August will be not covered by the trade restrictions, unless a public holiday falls on this day (then the trading ban applies), as well as two Sundays before Christmas and the Sunday preceding the first day of Easter.

-Additionally trading after 2pm will be banned on 24 December (unless this day falls on Sunday) and the Saturday before the first day of Easter.
+Additionally trading after 2pm will be banned on 24 December and the Saturday before the first day of Easter.

-Trading on Sunday against the restriction, as well as trading after 2 pm on 24 December and on the Saturday before Easter is subject to a fine of PLN 1000 to PLN 100 000 (the equivalent of approx. EUR 220 to EUR 22 000).
+Trading on Sunday against the restriction, as well as trading after 2 pm on 24 December and on the Saturday before Easter is subject to a fine of PLN 1000 to PLN 100 000 (the equivalent of approx. EUR 210 to EUR 20 900).
 The trade restrictions apply not only to regular employees, but also non-employees who perform their duties on the basis of civil law contracts.